 Since the 1950s, Ireland has pursued a vision of ‘industrialisation by invitation’.
 By simply creating a tempting business climate, it has managed to attract huge investment from American and European multinationals – as well as some businesses from further afield.
 These investments have benefited many parts of the country, but Dublin’s deep pool of talent, long-established infrastructure and rich culture has attracted the lion’s share.
 If you’re working in Dublin to gain experience or develop your career, these multinational companies offer great benefits and favourable

-Dublin is a global, entrepreneurial city with a bright future, and people are flocking here to share in its success.
-Here are seven of the top reasons why a move to Dublin might be the right move for you, too.
+Dublin is a global, entrepreneurial city with a bright future – and many people have moved here to share in its success.
+Here are seven of the top reasons why working in Dublin might be the right move for you too.

 1. The robust jobs market

 Ireland’s GDP growth has been the fastest in Europe since 2017.
 It even grew 3.4% in 2020 – despite the impact of the Covid-19 pandemic.
 Ireland was the only country in Europe lucky enough to record economic growth that year.